TykTechnologies/tyk-pump/README.md

 `log_level` - Specifies the SQL log verbosity.
 The possible values are: `info`,`error` and `warning`.
 By default, the value is `silent`, which means that it won't log any SQL query.
 `table_sharding` - Specifies if all the analytics records are going to be stored in one table or in multiple tables (one per day).
 By default, `false`.
 If `table_sharding` is `false`, all the records are going to be stored in `tyk_analytics` table.
 Instead, if it's `true`, all the records of the day are going to be stored in `tyk_analytics_YYYYMMDD` table, where `YYYYMMDD` is going to change depending on the date.
+`batch_size` - Specifies the amount of records that are going to be written each batch.
+Type int.
+By default, it writes 1000 records max per batch.

 For example:
 ```